 The plantar fascia is a thick fibrous band of tissue that starts at the heel bone and extends along the sole of the foot toward the toes.
 When it becomes inflamed, it can become extremely painful.

 He returned to the lineup Saturday, playing first base and batting cleanup against Dodgers left-hander Hyun-Jin Ryu, after taking a cortisone injection in his foot.
-He was 3-for-4 on the afternoon and singled in a run and then scored on Jonny Gomes' three-run homer in the first inning of Boston's 4-2 victory over the Dodgers.

 "I got to play a couple of innings here and there the past week, and it's felt all right," he said Saturday morning.
 "The reason why I got the injection was because I was at a point where it was bothering me pretty good.
 I'm going to go into treatment for every day, like I've been, and try to take care of it as best as I possibly can.

 "I'm just going to have to grind through it and play through some pain -- which I have been already."

 It's an open question, though, of how long Napoli will be able to play by simply willing himself to do so.
 Earlier this week, the Angels shut down their star slugger, first baseman Albert Pujols for the rest of the season after he tried playing through the condition.